The Gate Opens

 “Why do you care, anyway?”
 Marian asked.

-“Maybes I don’t wanna see my dirt land ever run wit’ wowsers and snawfusses,” Aaron responded.
+“Maybes I don’t wanna see my town ever run wit’ wowsers and snawfusses,” Aaron responded.
 “Maybes it’s nunna you all’s business.”

 “You’re right.
 It is none of our business,” Marian fired back.
 “The gate isn’t our property, and it’s not like we can do much about it.
 The thing won’t move.
-And…and…we are talking about strange creatures, monsters and ghosts.
-And we are just kids.”
+And…and… we are talking about creatures, monsters and ghosts.
+We are just kids.”

 “It’s my fault,” Esther groaned.